karthickkumarsm/flutter_AI_assistant/README.md

 ## Project Description
 * A Flutter related application project
-* AI supported Voice assistant app
+* AI supported Voice assistant app powered by OpenAI API
 * Used ChatGPT API to give responds to the query
 * used Dall-E API to generate image
 * Used little flutter animations